blackadderkate/tsw6-realtime-weather/README.md

 Priority: The application checks `config.yaml` first, then falls back to `WeatherApiKey.txt`.

 ## Features
-- 🌦️  **Real-time weather data** from OpenWeather API based on your exact train location
+- 🌦️  **Real-time weather synchronization** - Fetches weather from OpenWeather API and updates TSW6 game weather
 - 📍 **Automatic location tracking** via TSW6 HTTP API
-- 🚂 **Distance-based updates** - weather refreshes after traveling configured distance (default: 10km)
+- 🚂 **Distance-based updates** - Weather refreshes after traveling configured distance (default: 10km)
-- 📊 **Rich terminal UI** with live status updates, progress tracking, and weather display
+- 📊 **Clean terminal UI** - Compact display with distance tracking and detailed weather information
+- 🎨 **Color-coded display** - Temperature colors from blue (cold) to red (hot), dynamic wind and cloud colors
+- ⚠️  **Smart warnings** - Status messages only appear when issues need attention
-- ⚙️  **Configurable everything** - update intervals, thresholds, logging levels, retry behavior
+- ⚙️  **Fully configurable** - Update intervals, distance thresholds, logging levels, retry behavior
-- 🔄 **HTTP retry resilience** - automatic recovery from network issues with exponential backoff
+- 🔄 **HTTP retry resilience** - Automatic recovery from network issues with exponential backoff
-- 📝 **Comprehensive logging** - file and console logging with configurable verbosity
+- 📝 **Comprehensive logging** - File and console logging with configurable verbosity
-- 🎯 **Native AOT compilation** - small executable size, no .NET runtime required
+- 🎯 **Native AOT compilation** - 14.5MB executable, no .NET runtime required

 ### Weather Information Displayed
+- 📍 Location (city name and country)
-- Current conditions (sunny, rainy, cloudy, etc.) with emoji indicators
+- 🌤️  Current conditions with weather emoji (sunny ☀️, rainy 🌧️, cloudy ☁️, etc.)
-- Temperature (current, feels like, min/max) in Celsius
-- Humidity and atmospheric pressure
+- 🌡️  **Temperature** - Color-coded from blue (freezing) through green (comfortable) to red (hot)
+- ☁️  **Cloud cover** - Percentage with dynamic colors
+- 🌧️  **Precipitation** - Rain and snow intensity when present
-- Wind speed and direction with gusts
+- 💨 **Wind** - Speed, direction (N/NE/E/etc.), and gusts with color coding
-- Precipitation (rain/snow) intensity
-- Cloud coverage percentage
-- Visibility distance
-- Sunrise and sunset times
-- Location name and country
+- 💧 **Humidity** | 🔽 **Pressure** | 👁️ **Visibility** - All on one compact line
+- ⏰ Last update timestamp

 ## How It Works
-1. The application connects to the TSW6 HTTP API to monitor player location
+1. The application connects to the TSW6 HTTP API (localhost:31270) to monitor your position in-game
-2. As you play, it tracks your movement distance using the Haversine formula
+2. As you drive your train, it tracks your movement distance using the Haversine formula
-3. When you've traveled the configured threshold distance (default: 10km), it fetches current weather data from OpenWeather
+3. When you've traveled the configured threshold distance (default: 10km):
+   - Fetches current weather data from OpenWeather API based on your exact coordinates
+   - Converts the weather data to TSW6 format (temperature, cloudiness, precipitation, wetness, ground snow, fog density)
+   - Updates the TSW6 game weather via PATCH requests to the HTTP API
-4. The weather data is synchronized with Train Sim World 6
+4. The real-world weather now matches your in-game environment!

 ## Troubleshooting

-### "No TSW6 API Key found"
+### Warning: "TSW6 not connected"
 Make sure you launched Train Sim World 6 with the `-HTTPAPI` flag.
-You can add this to your Steam launch options.
+You can add this to your Steam launch options:

-### "TSW6 HTTP Server isn't accessible"
-- Verify TSW6 is running
-- Verify you used the `-HTTPAPI` launch flag
-- Check that no firewall is blocking localhost connections
+1. Right-click TSW6 in Steam → Properties
+2. Under Launch Options, add: `-HTTPAPI`
+3. Launch the game, then run the application

-### "No OpenWeather API Key found"
+### Warning: "API keys not found"
-- Add your API key to `config.yaml` under `api_keys.openweather`, OR
+- Add your OpenWeather API key to `config.yaml` under `api_keys.openweather`, OR
-- Create a `WeatherApiKey.txt` file with your API key
+- Create a `WeatherApiKey.txt` file in the same folder as the executable with your API key

+### Warning: "Subscription not active"
+This means the TSW6 HTTP API subscription hasn't been established yet.
+Simply start driving your train and the subscription will activate automatically.

+### Weather not updating in-game
+- Verify you can see weather changes in the application's Weather panel
+- Check the logs for any PATCH request errors
+- Try restarting TSW6 with the `-HTTPAPI` flag
+- Make sure no firewall is blocking localhost connections

 ## Building from Source